 Students participated in weekly field trips that related to the coursework.
 It gave students a chance to observe real-world applications of things we were being taught in the classroom.
 On four-day weekends we had the opportunity to travel to countries of our desire with newly made friends which is where we all truly gained our international experience.
 One of my favorite places to visit was Croatia.
 From learning how to navigate train stations, communicating through language barriers, understand restaurant menus in different languages, trying new foods, meeting the locals and taking in the natural beauty of Europe.

 Interviewer: What do you want to do when you graduate?
 Why do you want to go that direction?

-After I graduate in December of 2019, I plan to work in the equipment related industry.
-My interest in equipment was derived from an experience of brush clearing my father and I performed on our property.
+After I graduate in December of 2019, I plan to work in the equipment industry.
+My interest in equipment was derived from an experience of brush clearing that my father and I performed on our property.
 We had cattle on some acreage that was overgrown with mesquite trees which did not allow the grass to grow to its full potential.
-My father rented a CASE IH 850 Bulldozer for a week and we were able to clear most of the brush in three days.
+My father rented a John Deer 650 bulldozer for a week and we were able to clear most of the brush in three days.
 What moved me about this experience was having the realization of how innovation in equipment throughout the last century has revolutionized how we perform work in agriculture and construction.
 I have come to truly appreciate the innovation in equipment that lessens the degree of brute physical labor.